Agentic SDLC

 Definition

-The Agentic Software Development Life Cycle (ASDLC) is a cybernetic methodology where software is produced through the active co-operation of human engineers and AI agents.
-Unlike “Co-pilot” workflows (L1) or “Full Autonomy” (L5), ASDLC operates on L3 Conditional Autonomy—a “Fighter Jet” model where the Agent acts as the Pilot executing maneuvers, and the Human acts as the Instructor-in-the-Cockpit.
+ASDLC operates at L3 Conditional Autonomy—a “Fighter Jet” model where the Agent acts as the Pilot executing maneuvers, and the Human acts as the Instructor-in-the-Cockpit.

-Agents are probabilistic engines that naturally drift toward the “average” solution found in their training data (Regression to the Mean).
-The Instructor’s role is not to write code, but to define failure boundaries and inject the strategic intent that forces the agent out of mediocrity.
+Key Insight: Compute is cheap, but novelty and correctness are expensive.
+Agents naturally drift toward the “average” solution (Regression to the Mean).
+The Instructor’s role is not to write code, but to define failure boundaries (Determinism) and inject strategic intent (Steering) that guides agents out of mediocrity.

 The Cybernetic Loop